-Our margining system is set up such that with a high degree of certainty, every counterparty posts sufficient margin to cover potential losses from sudden price swings.
+Our margining system is set up such that with a high degree of certainty, every counter-party posts sufficient margin to cover potential losses from sudden price swings.
 The total equity of each margin account is continuously estimated and compared to the margin requirement arising from the open positions and open orders in that margin account.

-Each parameter is associated with a certain margin requirement per open long or short position and triggers certain action when reached:
+Each parameter is associated with a certain margin requirement per open long or short position and triggers certain action when reached

-|INITIAL MARGIN (IM)||This is the margin that is required to open new positions.
-If the portfolio value of a margin account falls below IM, all open orders that would further add to the risk of this margin account are cancelled immediately.
-Before any new positions can be opened, additional funds must be deposited into the margin account to bring portfolio value back above IM.
+This is the margin that is required to open new positions.
+If the collateral value of a margin account falls below IM, all open orders that would further add to the risk of this margin account are cancelled immediately.
+Before any new positions can be opened, additional funds must be deposited into the margin account to bring equity back above IM.
 Alternatively, some existing positions can be closed out.

-|MAINTENANCE MARGIN (MM)||This is the margin that is required to maintain open positions.
-If the portfolio value of a margin account falls below MM, then the liquidation procedure begins.
+If the collateral value of a margin account falls below MM, then the liquidation procedure begins.